Ten suggestions for making Moodle more intuitive and inclusive for students, and lower-maintenance for staff in 2022-23.

-- Additional UAL video guidance on Organising Learning Materials (2m50s)
+- Video guidance on Organising Learning Materials (2m50s)

-If students’ learning demands that images must be large or high-resolution, publish these on Moodle pages linked from the main site so that Moodle loads more quickly and so that other content is not massively displaced.
+If students’ learning demands that images must be large or high-resolution, publish these on Moodle pages linked from the site homepage.

 - Advice on use of images in Moodle in Making your Moodle images mobile-friendly video (2m42s)